Patient Portal Development Company | HIPAA-Aware

 Patient Portal Development

 Most patient portals are built for compliance, not patients.
-They have all the required fields -- appointment booking, test results, medication lists -- and none of the design thinking that makes patients actually use them.
+They have all the required fields, appointment booking, test results, medication lists, and none of the design thinking that makes patients actually use them.
 The result is a portal your compliance team approved and your patients abandoned after logging in once.

 We build patient portals that patients use.
 Designed around the specific patient journey for your care setting, integrated with your clinical systems, and built to HIPAA-aware standards your compliance team can approve.